 - How do I find out about clinical trials available for me?

-Clinical trials are research studies that investigate potential new medical treatments and procedures and compare them to the current standard treatments.
+Clinical trials are research studies that investigate potential new drugs, new ways of giving treatments or different types of treatments and compare them to the current standard treatments.

 Drugs and treatments are usually assessed in three phases before they can be considered as a standard treatment option.
 Each clinical trial phase is designed to answer a specific set of questions about a new drug or treatment, which means there are strict guidelines about who can participate.